you-dont-need/You-Dont-Need-Momentjs/README.md

 getISOWeeksInYear(new Date());
 // => 52

-// dayjs ❌ not support weeks in year
+// dayjs ❌ does not support weeks in the year
 ```

 **[⬆ back to top](#quick-links)**